-If your roof is leaking and you have had that dreaded feeling that all signs are pointing towards the expense of having a roof replaced, it is natural to feel stressed and worry.
+If your roof is leaking and you have had that dreaded feeling that all signs are pointing toward the expense of having a roof replaced, it is natural to feel stressed and worried.
 It is natural to wonder how and how soon the project can be done.
 It is critical to get your bearing around you before you schedule to get your roofing replaced.
-Installing a new roof is a labor intensive job that takes a large crew and resources to get it done quickly.
+Installing a new roof is a labor-intensive job that takes a large crew and resources to get done quickly.
 Although most homes can have their roofs replaced within a week, there are a number of factors that can delay the replacement due to a variety of factors.
 A few of those factors are:

 Weather is the most common factor that causes delays in installing a new roof.
 It is especially true when the rain interrupts a roofing job already underway.
 If the roof is not covered up immediately, the decking may get wet, which will need to be dried before the shingles could be put on the roof.
 Other inclement weather elements such as high winds or snow make it dangerous for the crew to work on the roof making it difficult for the crew to complete a project.
 Your roofing contractor is always cognizant of these factors and will always advise you on when and how to install the roof and will schedule the project accordingly.

 Weather can also play havoc on roofing tools.
 Colder temperatures especially if you are having your roof replaced in the winter can have a negative effect on tools that can delay your roofing project timeline.

 Weather can also have an effect on shingle roofing.
 Shingle roofing, being made using tar can lose its flexibility when the temperatures get very cold.